How To Maximise Sales With Loss Leader Pricing

 - Remain competitive: As loss leader pricing is an ideal strategy for growing market share, it works well to help acquire business from competitors.
 Attracting customers with low-priced items can encourage them to see value in the product and opt for the same brand for future purchases.

-Like any pricing strategy, a business should only implement loss leader pricing once it’s fully aware of the risks involved, and after it’s conducted thorough research.
+Like any pricing strategy, a business should only implement loss leader pricing once it’s fully aware of the risks involved, and after it has conducted thorough research.
 Even the most extensive planning initiatives cannot guarantee the success of loss leader pricing, however, being aware of which factors can hinder its performance can help plan more effectively.

 Some risks to be mindful of: